 A Level 3 On-water Boating Assessment will only be conducted if results from the Level 1 Desktop Review and Level 2 Limited Reconnaissance are insufficient to characterize flow preferences over a variety of watercraft types.
-If necessary, the Level 3 On-water Boating Assessment will collect flow preference information directly from whitewater boaters for a variety of watercraft for the bypass reach using a single flow survey for individual trips.
-The single flow survey would be similar to other studies conducted by American Whitewater (AW) to collect flow preference information and recreation use patterns on rivers where a controlled flow study is not possible and/or have unpredictable flow conditions (AW, 2017 and 2021).
+If necessary, the Level 3 On-water Boating Assessment will collect flow preference information directly from whitewater boaters for a variety of watercraft for the bypass reach using a single flow study for individual trips or, potentially, a controlled flow study.
+Consultation with the resource agencies and whitewater boating community will determine the need for, and potential to, conduct a single flow study or controlled flow study.
+The purpose of the studies is to improve the accuracy of identifying flow preferences for a variety of watercraft types.